-Our speakers play an important part in delivering a successful Green Expo and supporting its legacy.
+Our speakers play an important part in delivering a successful Green Expo Business Conference and in supporting its legacy.

-Green Expo thanks its speakers for their support.
+Green Expo thanks its 2022 speakers below, for their support.

-A full list of speakers is to follow.
+A full list of speakers for 2023 is coming soon.

 List of Speakers (A-Z)